 - 1 Tablespoons reserved Spice Rub (from above)

-Spray slow cooker with nonstick cooking.
-Add a thin layer of barbecue sauce to the bottom of the slow cooker, followed by ribs.
-Layer sauce and ribs until ribs are evenly coated.
+- Spray slow cooker with nonstick cooking spray.
+Add a thin layer of barbecue sauce to the bottom of the slow cooker, followed by the meat.
+Layer sauce and meat until ribs are evenly coated.

 - Cover and cook on HIGH for 4-5 hours or on LOW for 7-9 hours OR cook until ribs are fall off the bone tender.
 Rotate ribs once during cooking so they cook evenly.